glutanimate/image-occlusion-enhanced/README.md

 **What you can do**:

 - rename the following fields: *Header*, *Footer*, *Remarks*, *Sources*, *TempField3*, *TempField4*, *TempField5*
-    + depending on whether you've already used I/O in your Anki session you might first have to restart Anki to see the changes in the Image Occlusion Editor
 - modify the card template and CSS
-    + Be careful, though, as the right styling and layout is essential for layering the original image and SVG mask over each other
+    + be careful, though: the right styling and layout is essential for layering the original image and SVG mask over each other

 ## Tips